xhclintohn/TOXIC-AI/README.md

 ##
-- After getting your session id deploy on your favorite platform,
+- After getting your /creds.json upload it to session folder then deploy on your favorite platform, enjoy 💩